matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 `m.key.verification.accept` or `m.key.verification.cancel` events.

-Clients should ignore events with an `m.relates_to` that have a `rel_type` of `m.key.verification` that refer to a verification where it is not the requester nor the accepter.
+Clients should ignore events with an `m.relates_to` that have a `rel_type` of `m.reference` that refer to a verification where it is not the requester nor the accepter.

 ### SAS  verification